 Graham and Nathalie have been dancing together since 2014, tango-ing together since 2015, and teaching dance together since Graham launched Jivebeat Dance in 2016.
 They started off by teaching LeRoc Modern Jive, but after a couple of years they found they were concentrating mostly on Argentine Tango, and TangoSynthesis was born.

-Right from the start of their respective tango journeys they both knew that tango was a dance that needed to be experienced against a backdrop of as many different kinds of music as possible.
-It may have started in South America with the bandoneon and violin orchestras of the age, but that need not be where it stops.
+From the start of their respective tango journeys they both knew that tango was a dance that needed to be experienced against a backdrop of as many different kinds of music as possible.
+It may have started in South America with the bandoneon and violin orchestras of the age, but that was only the start of its evolution and cannot be where it stops.
 A lot of modern music from blues to pop has a tango-suitable rhythm, so where music is concerned they soon decided that there are no rules.

-When not teaching dance, Graham is an engineer who designs and repairs things, a programmer and designer of websites and other graphic-intensive subjects (including this website), he writes books (crime and sci-fi so far) and occasionally hosts writing workshops and gives lectures at literary festivals.
-He is also a photographer of events, landscapes, and various art projects.
+When not teaching dance, Graham is an engineer who designs and repairs things, an electrician, a programmer and designer of websites and other graphic-intensive subjects (including this website), he writes books (crime and sci-fi so far) and occasionally hosts writing workshops and gives lectures at literary festivals, and is a photographer of events, landscapes, and various art projects.

 Copyright © Jivebeat Dance and inVision multimedia ltd 2016-2019 · All Rights Reserved